PyLops/pylops-mpi/joss/paper.md

 The `pylops_mpi.DistributedArray` class serves as the fundamental array class used throughout the library.
-It enables the partitioning of large NumPy[@harris2020array] or CuPy[@cupy_learningsys2017] arrays into smaller local arrays, which can be distributed across different ranks.
+It enables the partitioning of large NumPy[@Harris:2020] or CuPy[@cupy] arrays into smaller local arrays, which can be distributed across different ranks.
 Additionally, it allows for broadcasting the NumPy or CuPy array to multiple processes.